 Toggle: English / Spanish

-Facial trauma is any injury of the face and upper jaw bone (maxilla).
+Facial trauma is an injury of the face.
+It may include the facial bones such as the upper jaw bone (maxilla).

 Maxillofacial injury; Midface trauma; Facial injury; LeFort injuries

-- Bleeding from the nose, eyes, or mouth, or nasal blockage
+- Bleeding from the nose, eyes, or mouth

 The following may suggest bone fractures:

-A CT scan of the head may be done.
+A CT scan of the head and bones of the face may be done.

 The goal of treatment is to: